Showing posts with label family. Show all posts

 My Side of the River

 by Elizabeth Camarillo Gutierrez tells the true story of a young Mexican girl, Elizabeth.
 Her parents tell her how important an education is; unfortunately, when her parents get deported, she will have to take care of her younger brother and find a place to live.
 I thought this book was very good.
 I found myself cheering for Elizabeth as she tried to do the best for her and her brother.
 What a story!
-(Gerard's review, 5 stars)
+(5 stars)

 To find books on a specific topic, scroll to the bottom and click on the topic you want.
 Happy Reading!